 Number of graph layers = kernel size.

-And this issue or like tradeoff that you have with GNNs: For large graphs, not every node receives info from every node, even though it might need to in order to classify correctly, is exactly what more general attention mechanism solves.
+For larger graphs, not every node can receive info from every node, even though it might need to in order to classify correctly.

 MPGNN with registers?